Tech & Gadgets

 Radiology

-Slaughterhouse radiology is a technique used to study the internal organs of animals.
-This technique is supportive because it can help to prove that an animal was not killed inhumanely.
+Slaughterhouse radiology is a technique that scientists use to study the internal organs of animals.
+This technique is supportive because it can help to prove that the butchers did not kill the animals brutally.

-In the slaughtering of animals, it is possible to see the condition of an animal’s organs before and after being slaughtered through radiology.
+When the butchers are slaughtering the animals, it is possible to see the condition of an animal’s organs before and after being slaughtered through radiology.

-It can help law enforcement agencies to prove that animals were not mistreated before they were slaughtered.
+It can help law enforcement agencies to prove that they did not mistreat the animals before they slaughtered them.

 5. Deboning